What is a Bite Guard?

 Which guard is right for you?

-There are several types of bite guards available, and you’ll have to take your needs into consideration with the many options to choose from when selecting one.
+There are several types of custom bite guards in Highland Village, TX, and you’ll have to take your needs into consideration with the many options to choose from when selecting one.

 - Hard or soft material: Hard acrylic night guards are recommended for moderate to extreme cases of teeth grinding.
 It is more durable than a soft material, but does not allow for changes to the teeth.
 This may be a factor if you plan on having dental work done in the near future.
 Soft night guards, on the other hand, can wear down much faster than hard ones and may even encourage teeth grinding.
 If you choose a soft material, be aware of the terms of the warranty and pay close attention to any pain in your temporomandibular joint (TMJ).